 — Kevin Paul (@kevinspaul) August 20, 2013

 After each bench received a warning from the home plate umpire, Joe Girardi blew his top, and if you were close enough, you may have heard him whistling like a tea kettle.
 But the fact is this: Girardi had a fair argument.
-You could see him holding up three fingers to the ump, likely indicating just how many times Dempster intentionally threw at Rodriguez.
+You could see him holding up three fingers to the ump.
+That’s likely indicating how many times Dempster intentionally threw at Rodriguez.
 One could argue that Dempster deserved to get tossed right then and there, leaving Boston’s bullpen to get depleted.
 In the end, it didn’t hurt New York, as the Yankees eventually won the game.
 It did, however, save the Red Sox for upcoming games.